 Everyone knows that you must add water to the reservoir in the base of a Christmas tree — and as a rule of thumb, a typical tree absorbs a quart of water for each inch of its diameter.
-Will adding other household products to the water help keep them fresher longer?

 There is some debate about whether adding any kind of mixture to the water helps keep a tree fresher longer.
 Tchukki Anderson, a staff arborist for the Tree Care Industry Association, says many people have had success by mixing a tablespoon of sugar or corn syrup in the water.
 However, she says, water is usually enough.

-A recent study at the University of Wisconsin-Stevens Point confirmed that keeping fresh-cut trees watered will reduce needle loss, refuting claims that watering a dead tree is pointless.
+A 2010 study at the University of Wisconsin-Stevens Point confirmed that keeping fresh-cut trees watered will reduce needle loss, refuting claims that watering a dead tree is pointless.
 However, the study's author, tree scientist Les Werner, says additives such as sugar, aspirin or even vodka don't help.
 "Clean water still works the best."

 But don't take their word for it.
 Try the experiment and find out for yourself how to keep your Christmas tree fresher longer.
 If your family uses a real Christmas tree, or fresh evergreens for decoration, borrow a few small cut branches and try this experiment.
 You could also try using cut flowers, such as carnations.